-East Ship and West Ship islands are undergoing changes as part of the Mississippi Coastal Improvements Program (MsCIP).
-This project will restore the two barrier islands to one single barrier island — Ship Island — and better protect a wild and dynamic environment that is shaped by wind and water and treasured by people.
+Ship Island (formerlly known as East Ship and West Ship islands) has been restored as part of the Mississippi Coastal Improvements Program (MsCIP) to better protect a wild and dynamic environment that is shaped by wind and water and treasured by people.

 Mississippi Coastal Improvements Program